Skip to main content

 Immunization is one of the most effective ways to protect yourself against severe illness from COVID-19.

-It is particularly important for those at increased risk of COVID-19 infection or severe disease to get vaccinated, including:
+Getting a spring vaccine is recommended for those at increased risk of COVID-19 infection or severe disease, including:

-• Residents of long-term care homes and other congregate living settings for older adults
+• Residents of long-term care homes and assisted living residences (including those awaiting placement)

 Notifications are sent by text message or email when it is time to book an immunization appointment.